 The alcolock’s log data can be viewed during maintenance.

 The use of an alcolock and its settings are more free when used voluntarily than in the case of a controlled driving rights.
 Usually, the driver is required to give a breath sample only when starting the vehicle.
 There are also options like

 - the alcolock does not require a breath sample when starting, if the vehicle has been stopped for less than an hour, or

 - a breath sample is required occasionally a few times a day.
 This is suitable for business use where several drivers drive the same vehicle during the day.

 Acquiring and installing an alcolock?

 An alcolock is installed by a licensed workshop.
-Information on the installation locations of alcolocks can also be found on the website of the Finnish Transport and Communications Agency (Opens in a new window).
+Information on the installation locations of alcolocks can also be found on the website of the (Opens in a new window).
 Depending on the model, an alcolock requires calibration maintenance every 6 months or one year.